alexanderrich/exploration_consumption/doc/journal/paper.md

 geometry: margin=1in
 ---

+\hl{Abstract?}

-# Does a present bias influence exploratory choice?
+# Does a bias for the present influence exploratory choice?

-Decision makers that act in uncertain environments frequently face dilemmas between exploiting options known to be rewarding and exploring options that are uncertain.
-A child buying ice cream, for example, must select between getting a cone of her favorite flavor and trying something new that might become a new favorite but could also be disappointing.
-Researchers in reinforcement learning have created a large body of knowledge about how people and animals handle the explore&ndash;exploit dilemma [@Mehlhorn2015] as well as how the problem should be approached computationally [@sutton1998reinforcement].
+Decision makers acting in uncertain environments frequently face the dilemma between choosing options known to be rewarding (i.e., exploitation) and choosing options that are unknown or uncertain (i.e., exploration).
+A child buying ice cream, for example, must select between getting a cone of her favorite flavor and trying something new that might become a favorite but could also be disappointing.
+Researchers in reinforcement learning have created a large body of knowledge about how people and animals balance this ``explore&ndash;exploit dilemma'' [@Mehlhorn2015] as well as how the problem should be approached computationally [@sutton1998reinforcement].

 A key aspect of exploratory decision making is that it is spread over time.
 With only a single decision, exploration makes little sense.
-If, heaven forbid, you only have one remaining chance to buy ice cream in your life, you should buy your favorite flavor, because that is the flavor you expect to enjoy the most.
+If a decision making knew with certainty they only had one remaining chance to buy ice cream in their life, they should buy their favorite flavor, because that is the flavor they expect to enjoy the most.
 Exploring new flavors has the possibility of introducing you to a new favorite, but it is only when there will be many more chances to choose that new flavor in the future that the risk of a disappointment starts to look worthwhile.